 Anxiety disorders are characterized by states of chronic, excessive dread or fear of everyday situations.
 The fear and avoidance can be life-impairing and disabling.
 Anxiety disorders result from the interaction of biopsychosocial factors, whereby genetic vulnerability interacts with situations, stress, or trauma to produce clinically significant syndromes.
 The influence of hereditary factors and adverse psychosocial experiences on pathogenesis and pathophysiology is complex, but neuroscience advances have greatly improved the understanding of the underlying factors in the development and maintenance of anxiety disorders.
-Each year in the United States, anxiety disorders impact approximately 42 million adults [29; 30].
+Each year in the United States, anxiety disorders impact approximately 40 million adults (19.1% of total population) [29].